aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/convert-excel-to-high-resolution-image/_index.md

 type: docs
 weight: 100
 url: /javascript-cpp/convert-excel-to-high-resolution-image/
-description: Learn how to convert Excel files to high-resolution images using Aspose.Cells for JavaScript via C++.
+description: Learn how to convert Excel files to high‑resolution images using Aspose.Cells for JavaScript via C++.
 ---

-With the increasing prevalence of high-resolution screens, images generated at the default 96 DPI often appear blurry and unclear.
-To ensure clarity on high-resolution screens, it's essential to generate images at a higher DPI.
-Aspose.Cells for JavaScript via C++ offers the functionality to set [**ImageOrPrintOptions.horizontalResolution**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#horizontalResolution--) and [**ImageOrPrintOptions.verticalResolution**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#verticalResolution--), allowing you to create high-quality images from Excel files that look sharp on high-resolution displays.
+With the increasing prevalence of high‑resolution screens, images generated at the default 96 DPI often appear blurry and unclear.
+To ensure clarity on high‑resolution screens, it is essential to generate images at a higher DPI.
+Aspose.Cells for JavaScript via C++ provides the functionality to set [**ImageOrPrintOptions.horizontalResolution**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#horizontalResolution--) and [**ImageOrPrintOptions.verticalResolution**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#verticalResolution--), allowing you to create high‑quality images from Excel files that look sharp on high‑resolution displays.

 ```html
 <!DOCTYPE html>